andwn/marsdev/README.md

 # Things to do

- - [x] Self-host a mirror for the toolchain
- - [x] Checksum for downloaded files
- - [x] Fix SGDK skeleton so its Makefile can build Stef's samples
- - [ ] C++ example
- - [ ] この文書化を日本語で翻訳する (Reorganize the English first though)
- - [ ] Include tools necessary for Mega CD and an example project
- - [ ] Write out some information about the C ABI, and how it changes with -mshort
  - [ ] Finish porting the important parts of libdos and getting Newlib to work with it
  - [ ] Investigate Rust support after GCC13 is released